The Best of Surf Music

 Jumping at Shadows

-This is not your sister's Fleetwood Mac & Peter Green wasn't called the "Green God" for nothing.
+This is not your sister’s Fleetwood Mac—and Peter Green wasn’t called the “Green God” for nothing.
 Green is arguably one of the best blues guitarists ever.
-There is not a weak track in the lot; and the sound is very good.
-So if you enjoy the @ss-kickin' blues of Kim Simmonds, Alvin Lee, Eric Clapton, Mick Taylor etc...you owe it to yourself to get this album ASAP.
-There is absolutely no way you will regret it.
+If you enjoy the ass-kickin’ blues of Kim Simmonds, Alvin Lee, Eric Clapton, Mick Taylor, etc., you owe it to yourself to get this album ASAP.
+You won’t regret it.

 Rage Against the Machine

-As the vitriol spewed from Evil Empire, Rage Against the Machine's long-awaited follow up to their 1993 debut owes much to Chuck D.'s polemic fury and rapid-fire urgency--though as always the band rages without hip-hop machinery in favor of the heavy-duty power tools of rock.
-More from Rage Against the Machine
+As the vitriol spewed from Evil Empire, Rage Against the Machine’s long-awaited follow-up to their 1993 debut owes much to Chuck D’s polemic fury and rapid-fire urgency—though, as always, the band rages without hip-hop machinery in favor of rock’s heavy-duty power tools.

 Audioslave

-The debut of thundering supergroup Audioslave--featuring members of Rage Against the Machine post-Zack de la Rocha with ex-Soundgarden singer Chris Cornell.
-Cornell's unmistakable holler and nihilistic imagery ensure that Audioslave, the album, recalls early Soundgarden.
-That's especially true since de la Rocha took Rage's signature rap and politicking with him.
-More from Audioslave
+The debut of thundering supergroup Audioslave—featuring members of Rage Against the Machine post-Zack de la Rocha with ex-Soundgarden singer Chris Cornell.
+Cornell’s unmistakable holler and nihilistic imagery ensure that Audioslave recalls early Soundgarden.

 Nirvana

-Nevermind's tears out of the speakers like a cannonball, from the punk-turbo-charged riff of "Smells Like Teen Spirit" onward, magnifying and distilling the wounded rage of 15 years of the rock underground into a single impassioned roar.
+Nevermind’s tears out of the speakers like a cannonball, from the punk-turbo-charged riff of “Smells Like Teen Spirit” onward, magnifying and distilling 15 years of underground rage into a single impassioned roar.
 Few albums have occupied the cultural consciousness like this one.
-More from Nirvana

 Stevie Ray Vaughan

-The real deal is that this is not so much a hits package as a hyped collection of songs that made the charts, album tracks, and rarities like Stevie Ray Vaughan's "Pipeline" duet with surf-rock king Dick Dale.
-More from Stevie Ray Vaughan
+The real deal is that this is not so much a hits package as a hyped collection of chart-toppers, album tracks, and rarities like Stevie Ray Vaughan’s “Pipeline” duet with surf-rock king Dick Dale.

 Buena Vista Social Club

-Buena Vista Social Club's self titled first album is musical excellence.
-Focusing predominantly on son, a traditional Cuban musical form, BVSC delivers, and with spectacular results.
-This collaborative masterpiece between BVSC and Ry Cooder simply must be experienced.
+Buena Vista Social Club’s self-titled first album is musical excellence.
+Focusing predominantly on son—a traditional Cuban musical form—BVSC delivers spectacular results.
+A collaborative masterpiece with Ry Cooder that simply must be experienced.

 Bob Marley & The Wailers

 Legend deluxe edition.
-Even as greatest hits packages go, this is an utter gem.
-Every song is inspired and in a class of its own.The real version of "I Shot the Sheriff," "No Woman, No Cry," "Jamming."
+Even as greatest-hits packages go, this is an utter gem.
+Every song is inspired—from “I Shot the Sheriff” to “No Woman, No Cry” to “Jamming.”
 Includes a second disc of 13 remixes from Legend.
-More from Bob Marley

-Own your favorite Music Videos.
-Videos on this edition: Sugar Ray "Every Morning," Nada Surf "Popular," Fountains of Wayne "Denise," Remy Zero "Save Me," Bif Naked "Moment of Weakness," The Living End "Prisoner of Society."
+Own your favorite music videos—featuring Sugar Ray’s “Every Morning,” Nada Surf’s “Popular,” Fountains of Wayne’s “Denise,” Remy Zero’s “Save Me,” Bif Naked’s “Moment of Weakness,” The Living End’s “Prisoner of Society,” and more.